 Gwendolyn Audrey Foster

-Gwendolyn Audrey Foster is the Willa Cather Endowed Professor of English at the University of Nebraska-Lincoln, teaching Film Studies and Cultural Studies courses.
+Gwendolyn Audrey Foster is the Willa Cather Endowed Professor of English and Film Studies at the University of Nebraska-Lincoln.
 She attended Douglass College for Women, part of Rutgers University in New Brunswick, NJ, where she earned her BA in English and a certificate in Women's Studies.
 She later earned her Masters degree and her doctorate in English, with an emphasis on cinema studies, women's literature, and popular culture, and now teaches courses specializing in film, class, race and gender studies, as well as eco-critical approaches to film and popular culture.

 Her many booksinclude such titles as A Short History of Film (Rutgers University Press, co-written with Wheeler Winston Dixon, second edition 2013); Class-Passing: Social Mobility in Film and Popular Culture (Southern Illinois University Press, 2005); Performing Whiteness: Postmodern Re/Constructions (State University of New York Press, 2003); Identity and Memory: The Films of Chantal Akerman (Southern Illinois University Press, 2003); Experimental Cinema: The Film Reader (Routledge, 2002); Troping the Body: Etiquette, Conduct and Dialogic Performance (Southern Illinois University Press, 2000) and Captive Bodies: Postcolonialism in the Cinema (State University of New York Press, 1999).
 Foster's book Performing Whiteness: Postmodern Re/Constructions was cited by the journal Choice as "Essential . . . one of the Outstanding Academic Books of the Year."